Axpo Holding: History

-At the end of the 1990s, the EU initiates the gradual liberalisation of the power market.
-In order to turn NOK into a Europe-competent power company, NOK as well as the NOK cantons and their utilities found Axpo Holding AG in 2001.
-The company comprises NOK, Centralschweizerische Kraftwerke AG (CKW) and EGL AG, which later becomes Axpo Solutions AG.
-In 2009, the traditional NOK becomes Axpo AG, followed by its renaming to today's Axpo Power AG three years later.
+At the end of the 1990s, the EU started the gradual liberalisation of the power market.
+In order to turn NOK into a Europe-competent power company, NOK as well as the NOK cantons and their utilities founded Axpo Holding AG in 2001.
+The company comprises NOK, Centralschweizerische Kraftwerke AG (CKW) and EGL AG, which later became Axpo Solutions AG.
+In 2009, the traditional NOK became Axpo AG, renamed Axpo Power AG three years later.